TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crp-linuxrestorefailing-common.md

 	- Step 2: [Attach to restored VM](https://aka.ms/AB-AA4e56s)<br>

 - If you are unable to restore, verify that you don’t have any group policy restriction from portal
+- We recommend using SSH based authentication for Linux VMs.
+If you are using password based authentication on the backed up VM, you need to [reset password](https://aka.ms/AB-AA4e56u) post restore using VM Access extension <br>
 - If you are unable to see **Backup Items** from the portal, ensure you have [required permission](https://aka.ms/AB-AA4ecqc) to access backup vault
 - If you are facing issues restoring a VM, try [Restore disks](https://aka.ms/VMrestore-restore-disk) and create a new VM using [Templates](https://aka.ms/templates-to-customize-a-restored-vm) or [PowerShell](https://aka.ms/AB-AA4e56j)<br>
 - To perform a restore ensure you have appropriate [Role Based Access Controls in place](https://aka.ms/AB-AA4ecqc) <br>